Pelican-Elegant/elegant/CONTRIBUTING.md

 - add a space after colon
 - remove leading 0s
 - remove unit specification after 0 values
-- use three-digit Hex notation for colors whereever possible
+- use three-digit Hex notation for colors wherever possible
 - use hyphen `-` instead of underscore `_` in class and identity names

 Refer to [Google's HTML/CSS Style Guide][google_style_guide] for all other formatting rules.